adamtow/cronios/documentation.md

 Here are some additional techniques to keep it active and running in the background:

 1. Set the **Wait Interval** to a lower number.
 This will cause Cronios to ping itself more often during the one minute wait cycle.
 Remember, Cronios won't re-evaluate the Crontab until the next minute.
-2. Enable **Use Evaluation Notification** to have a banner notification displayed during every wait interval.
-3. Turn on the **Use Silent Audio** preference.
-Periodically during every minute wait cycle, Cronios will ”speak“ a silent phrase in the attempt to keep the Shortcuts app active.
-Note that if you are listening to music, enjoying a podcast, or watching a video, this will cause the audio to duck out for a brief moment.
-4. If you run an app that employs background processing like Music, Podcasts or Location Services, Cronios may run a little bit longer in the background while the iOS device is locked.
+2. If you run an app that employs background processing like Music, Podcasts or Location Services, Cronios may run a little bit longer in the background while the iOS device is locked.

-If you are using Cronios on an iPad, you can run Shortcuts in Split View.
+3. If you are using Cronios on an iPad, you can run in Split View.
 Doing this will give Shortcuts more increased priority from iOS than if it was running in the background.

 ![Cronios runs great in Split View on the iPad](https://atow.files.wordpress.com/2018/12/ivborw0kggoaaaansuheugaadgaaaajucayaaad194waaaacxbiwxmaaastaaaleweampwyaabc-2-1-1.png?w=1280)